Whilst most dogs have brown eyes, huskies can have much greater variation in their eye colors.

 It’s unclear why, but some dogs seem to stop in the middle of the transition from blue to brown.
 This creates some pigment, but not enough to make their eyes brown, which results in green eyes.

-Their eyes may be closer to blue or brown, or be a bright emerald green.
+Their eyes may be closer to blue or brown or bright emerald green.

-Bi-color eyes, which are technically known as heterochromia, are actually fairly common in huskies.
+Bi-color eyes, technically known as heterochromia, are relatively common in huskies.

 Around 15% of them have different colored eyes.
 Typically, one eye will be blue and the other brown.
 Bi-colored eyes can occur in many animals, including other dogs and humans, but it’s extremely rare.

-Parti-colored eyes are the rarest color.
-Rather than having each eye a different color, parti-colored eyes mean that there are two colors within the same eye.
+Parti-colored eyes are an extremely rare husky eye color.
+Rather than having each eye a different color, parti-colored eyes mean two colors are within the same eye.

 Can Husky Puppies Eye Color Change?

-Yes, all puppies are actually born with blue eyes.
+Yes, all puppies are born with blue eyes.
 They are also born with their eyes closed.
-By the time they open their eyes, some dogs will have already began changing their eye color to brown, because melanin has begun to be produced in the eyes.
+By the time they open their eyes, some dogs will have already begun changing their eye color to brown because melanin has begun to be produced in the eyes.

 Most pooches will begin to change their eye color, if they are going to change, between 5 to 8 weeks old.
 However, it will be some time before you can be sure that your pooch’s eye color is set.